Hire in Portugal

 Portugal's Guidelines Regarding Probation Period/Trial Period

 Trial periods for permanent employees are 90 days, and 180 days for high complexity, trust or responsibility roles.
 The trial period is 240 days for management, directorate and equivalent responsibility roles.
 As a rule of thumb, the average probation period is 90 days.

 Fixed and unfixed term temporary contracts are subject to shorter probation periods:

-- 150 (medium-sized and large-sized companies) or 175 (small-sized companies) hours per year.
+- The total allowed hours is 150 (medium-sized and large-sized companies) or 175 (small-sized companies) per year

 Health and Safety in the Workplace